1907 Finnish parliamentary election: Electoral system

 The voting system was designed to allow voters the choice between a simple list vote and expressing more particular preferences.
 A voter could vote for a party list of candidates by marking it with a red line.
-Alternatively, the voter could rank up to three names from among the candidates on any one list in order of preference.
+Alternatively, the voter could rank up to three names from among the candidates on any list in order of preference.
 Even further, a voter could vote for up to three persons from outside the lists by entering their names.
 The D'Hondt method was used to allocate seats after the list votes, preference votes and off-list votes were put together according to a somewhat complex procedure.